silverbulletmd/silverbullet/docs/API/view.md

 Because config paths nest, one view's defaults can also be set on their own -- `config.set({"view", "defaults", "std.toc"}, { dock = "page-top" })` -- so a library can ship a default that a space overrides one view at a time.

-Four fields, and they are defaults: a client that has moved, resized, folded or closed the view keeps its own choice. `Navigate: Reset All Views` forgets every such choice on that client, which is what makes a later `CONFIG` edit visible there.
+Five fields, and they are defaults: a client that has moved, resized, folded or closed the view keeps its own choice. `Navigate: Reset All Views` forgets every such choice on that client, which is what makes a later `CONFIG` edit visible there.

-* `dock`: one of the five dock names.
+* `dock`: one of the six dock names.
 Only takes effect for a view whose `supportedDocks` includes it.
 * `open`: whether the view is showing.
-On a page dock that is the difference between the widget rendering and nothing rendering at all; on a sidebar it is whether the panel comes back at boot.
+On a page dock that is the difference between the widget rendering and nothing rendering at all; on a sidebar or the bottom panel it is whether the panel comes back at boot.
 Ignored for `modal`, which has no persisted open state.
-It overrides a page-docked view's declared `defaultOpen`; on a sidebar there is no declared level, because `defaultOpen` remains page-dock-only.
+It overrides a page-docked view's declared `defaultOpen`; on a window dock there is no declared level, because `defaultOpen` remains page-dock-only.
 * `collapsed`: whether a page widget starts folded to its title bar.
 Ignored outside `page-top`/`page-bottom`.
 * `width`: a sidebar's width in pixels, which must be between 160 and 600.
+* `height`: the `bhs` panel's height in pixels, which must be between 160 and 600.

 #### The dock menu
 Every container a navigator view renders in -- sidebar, modal, or page widget -- gets this chrome in its header/title bar automatically, with no code required beyond declaring `supportedDocks`:

-* A **dock button**, whose icon depicts the view's current dock (a portrait page glyph for `page-top`/`page-bottom`, a landscape window glyph for `lhs`/`rhs`/`modal`).
-Clicking it opens a menu listing every dock in `supportedDocks` by name -- "Top of page", "Bottom of page", "Left sidebar", "Right sidebar", "Modal only" -- picking one moves the view there immediately, closing whichever dock (including the modal) it was picked from.
+* A **dock button**, whose icon depicts the view's current dock.
+Clicking it opens a menu listing every dock in `supportedDocks` by name -- "Top of page", "Bottom of page", "Left sidebar", "Right sidebar", "Bottom panel", "Modal only" -- picking one moves the view there immediately, closing whichever dock (including the modal) it was picked from.
 A view with fewer than two `supportedDocks` gets no dock button.
 * An unconditional **× close button**.
 Closing never changes the view's dock preference -- only whether it's currently open.
 Re-invoking the view's command afterwards shows-or-focuses it again in whichever dock it was last moved to.
 * On a **page dock only**, a **fold triangle** at the left of the title, and the title itself, toggle the widget between its full body and its title bar alone.
 A sidebar or the modal is already its own container and gets no triangle.
 The choice is persisted per view like the dock is, so a folded widget stays folded across a reload and a page navigation.